fission/fission-kafka-sample/README.md

-# Fission Kafka - IOT Demo
+# Fission Kafka - IoT Demo

 This sample project is inspired from [Yugabyte's IOT fleet management demo](https://github.com/YugaByte/yb-iot-fleet-management).
 The original example was built using  microservice, this demo will transform that into an example which uses Fission functions.

 ## Functions

-1. IOT Data Producer: The first function generates data about a fleet of vehicles and their lattitude, longitude, speed, fuel level etc. This function is trigerred every N seconds resembling a sensor sending the data.
+1. IoT Data Producer: The first function generates data about a fleet of vehicles and their lattitude, longitude, speed, fuel level etc. This function is trigerred every N seconds resembling a sensor sending the data.
 This function sends this data to the a Kafka topic.

-2. IOT Data Consumer: Second function retrieves data from Kafka topics, runs some transformations and persists into Redis.
+2. IoT Data Consumer: Second function retrieves data from Kafka topics, runs some transformations and persists into Redis.
 This function is trigerred for every message in the Kafka topic.

 There are 4 more functions which read the data stored in Redis and expose them at REST endpoints.